The 2023 Writers Strike Explained: How We Got Here — and What to Expect

 What could happen to the movies and shows I watch today?

-If a strike begins, it will mean writing work will immediately halt for movies, television, and streaming.
-Just as before, late-night talk shows would almost instantly stop producing new episodes and variety shows like “Saturday Night Live” or “Last Week Tonight” would be forced to cut their seasons short.
+Now that a strike has begun, it will mean writing work will immediately halt for movies, television, and streaming.
+Just as before, late-night talk shows will almost instantly stop producing new episodes, and variety shows like “Saturday Night Live” or “Last Week Tonight” will be forced to cut their seasons short if the strike carries on.
+Late night hosts are still expected to pay their non-striking staffs while dark this time around.

 Largely unaffected would be reality shows, game shows, news, sports, and other unscripted programming.
 If streamers and studios have more leverage now than they did in 2007, it’s because there are more avenues now for streamers to lean on international programming that are outside the WGA.
 IndieWire even reported that a recent dip in the market for documentary films and series could see a renewed surge of interest if networks and streamers are forced to turn to more unscripted documentaries for content.